 These adverts are perversely printed at right angles to the page for some reason, perhaps to make them stand out.

-*I have not found evidence of any Kharkiv locations in the film.
+*I have only found evidence of one Kharkiv location in the film.
 See my blog post on the locations.

 THURSDAY 10th JANUARY 1929